Antisemitism in US higher education: Reinterpretation of Title VI

-Following the October 7th attacks
+During the Gaza war

-Following the 2023 Hamas-led attack on Israel, there were protests led by pro-Palestinian student groups.
+Following the start of the Gaza war in 2023, there were protests led by pro-Palestinian student groups.
 In an article about the student protests, Jonathan Chait noted that most pro-Palestinian protesters do not "engage in anti-semitic harassment."
 However, Chait wrote that a Students for Justice in Palestine (SJP) statement celebrated the attack and claimed that all Israeli Jews were legitimate targets.
-The organization is supported and financially sponsored by the American Muslims for Palestine, which according to the Foundation for Defense of Democracies, is linked to Hamas.
-A bipartisan group of lawmakers called for a federal investigation into the funding of SJP.
-Columbia University and Rutgers University suspended the SJP chapter in their university in late 2023.
+The organization is supported and financially sponsored by the American Muslims for Palestine, which, according to the Foundation for Defense of Democracies, is linked to Hamas.
+A bipartisan group of lawmakers called for a federal investigation into SJP's funding.
+Columbia University and Rutgers University suspended their SJP chapters in late 2023.

 On November 1, 2023, amid a rise in antisemitic incidents at college campuses, two dozen major law firms submitted a letter to 14 American law school deans, reminding them that the firms have "zero tolerance policies for any form of discrimination or harassment, much less the kind that has been taking place on some law school campuses."

-In December 2023, the Presidents of Harvard, MIT and Penn testified before Congress regarding the state of antisemitism in their universities and were asked if "calling for the genocide of Jews" is against the codes of conduct in Penn, MIT and Harvard.
+In December 2023, the Presidents of Harvard, MIT and Penn testified before Congress regarding the state of antisemitism in their universities.
+They were asked if "calling for the genocide of Jews" is against the codes of conduct in Penn, MIT and Harvard.
 The three presidents answered that it was a violation depending on the context.
 The President of Harvard, Claudine Gay, and the President of Penn, Lizz Magill, subsequently resigned following criticism.
-In August 2024, Columbia President Minouche Shafik also resigned following criticism, and this came alongside the resignation of three deans at Columbia who were accused of sending text messages with antisemitic tropes.
+In August 2024, Columbia President Minouche Shafik also resigned following criticism, and this came alongside the resignations of three Columbia deans who were accused of sending text messages with antisemitic tropes.
 In December 2023, the United States Congress launched an investigation into antisemitism at American universities.